Loading your recommendations…

 Soak up vibrant, bigger-than-life murals on a stroll through the Bull City with Mural Durham's Mural Map, a map that connects Durham through creativity, one mural at a time.
 Many of these incredible murals have a back story about Durham’s colorful past and rich heritage, while others prove for a truly Instagrammable spot!

 Speaking of murals, UHill Walls is a dense, walkable art experience with over 40,000 square feet of murals on 15 contiguous acres.
-It is the driving force behind University Hills, a mixed-use redevelopment of an abandoned strip center with award-winning food, drink, wellness, and residential living.
+It is the driving force behind University Hills, a mixed-use redevelopment of a strip center with award-winning food, drink, wellness, and residential living.

 Burn Off Steam